 Remember to bring photo identification.
 Those arriving during One Card (AU ID card) office hours who do not already have a One Card will be directed to that office to acquire one.
 If the One Card office is not open, a temporary room access card will be provided at check-in.
 If you already have a One Card, please bring it with you as it serves as your key to your building and room.

-Packages for spring residents will be accepted starting January 8 and will be available for pick up at the above check-in locations through January 12.
-Starting on January 13, packages are picked up at your regular academic year package location.
+Packages for spring residents will be accepted starting January 12.
+Starting on January 12, packages are picked up at your regular academic year package location.
 Berkshire Apartment residents will receive an additional email from their Community Coordinator with details specifically related to living at the Berkshire.
 Make sure you are shipping to your exact mailing address.

 Assignment and Room Changes